Cryptocurrency LEO Token Falls More Than 3% In 24 hours - Benzinga

-LEO Token's LEO/USD price has decreased 3.06% over the past 24 hours to $5.79.
-This is contrary to the coins performance over the past week where it has experienced an up-trend of 7.0%, moving from $5.39 to its current price.
+LEO Token's LEO/USD price has decreased 3.35% over the past 24 hours to $5.7, continuing its downward trend over the past week of -2.0%, moving from $5.79 to its current price.

 The chart below compares the price movement and volatility for LEO Token over the past 24 hours (left) to its price movement over the past week (right).
 The gray bands are Bollinger Bands, measuring the volatility for both the daily and weekly price movements.
 The wider the bands are, or the larger the gray area is at any given moment, the larger the volatility.

-LEO Token's trading volume has climbed 17.0% over the past week, moving in tandem, directionally, with the overall circulating supply of the coin, which has increased 0.03%.
-This brings the circulating supply to 935.20 million.
-According to our data, the current market cap ranking for LEO is #17 at $5.41 billion.
+The trading volume for the coin has decreased 16.0% over the past week, while the overall circulating supply of the coin has decreased 0.1% to over 935.08 million.
+The current market cap ranking for LEO is #15 at $5.36 billion.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.